haskell/pvp/README.md

 any way the package maintainer sees fit.

 Version number ordering is already defined by Cabal as the lexicographic ordering of the components.
-For example, 2.1 \> 1.3, and 2.1.1 \> 2.1.
+For example, 2.0.1 \> 1.3.2, and 2.0.1.0 \> 2.0.1.
 (The `Data.Version.Version` type and its `Ord` instance embody this ordering).

 *A.B* is known as the *major* version number, and *C* the *minor* version number.
 When a package is updated, the following rules govern how the version number must change relative to the previous version:

-1. If any entity was removed, or the types of any entities or the definitions of datatypes or classes were changed, or orphan instances were added or any instances were removed, then the new *A.B* must be greater than the previous *A.B*.
+1. If any entity was removed, or the types of any entities or the definitions of datatypes or classes were changed, or [orphan instances](https://wiki.haskell.org/Orphan_instance) were added or any instances were removed, then the new *A.B* must be greater than the previous *A.B*.
 Note that modifying imports or depending on a newer version of another package may cause extra orphan instances to be exported and thus force a major version change.
 2. Otherwise, if only new bindings, types, classes, non-orphan instances or modules (but see below) were added to the interface, then *A.B* may remain the same but the new *C* must be greater than